 Step 4: Compensation

 Losing Internet access is sure to leave you understandably miffed, and in some cases, you can claim compensation from your provider.
 According to the Australian Communications Consumer Action Network (ACCAN), you are entitled to seek compensation for any money lost or disadvantage incurred due to an Internet outage.
 You'll need to submit to your provider evidence of when the outage occurred as well as proof that it caused you damages.
 If your provider doesn't acknowledge your complaint, you can then take the issue to the Telecommunications Industry Ombudsman for further assistance.

 Latest broadband headlines

-More ISPs are offering NBN plans across the country in our round-up of all the week's NBN news.
+Australians are slowly shifting over to fibre NBN services, while Aussie Broadband's reputation for service takes a hit in our round-up of all the week's NBN news.
 Read more…